w3ichen/HW0_S25/README.md

 ## Submission Instructions

+Submit all HWs as a PDF of your completed Jupyter Notebook in [Gradescope](https://www.gradescope.com/courses/952874).
+Please review all the checklist items and guidelines below:

 ### Checklist

 Before you submit your completed homework PDF, remember to complete **all** the checklist items below:

 - Make sure text and code, including special characters, are completely legible.
 - Make sure code is completely visible (i.e., no cropped lines).
 If we can't see it, then we can't grade it...
-Look at section below for details on remedying this.
+Look at section below for details on how to remedy this.
 - Make sure plots and unit tests have been outputted and rendered properly. **Meshcat** visuals are **exempt**.
 - DO NOT ALTER UNIT TEST CASES.
 We check and can tell...
-- Assign questions to **each respective page** of your PDF in Gradescope, including the text of the problem.
+- Assign questions to **each respective page** of your PDF in [Gradescope](https://www.gradescope.com/courses/952874), including the text of the problem.

 ### Fixing Cropped Code